adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 ### Review the source code

 The final step is to look at the source code.
-When the

-In the case of the `Post` method in the `WorkInFrontEnd` controller, the development team was aware that this request could take a considerable amount of time which is why the processing is performed on a different thread running asynchronously.
+The development team was aware that the `Post` method could take a considerable amount of time, which is why the original implementation used a separate thread.
-In this way a user issuing the request does not have to wait for processing to complete before being able to continue with the next task.

 ```csharp
 public void Post()